hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > They less politeness to each other employ,
 >
-> Than our old foes showed us, at Fontenoy.
+> Than our old foes showed us, at Fontenoy[^185].

->
+[^185]: It is related that at the commencement of the battle of Fontenoy, the English and French guards were drawn up opposite each other, and so near as to be within hearing, where they remained sometime motionless, waiting for each others fire: when the French Commander called out, "the French guards are waiting for the gentlemen of the English guards to fire first".
+Read this ye modern ball room dancers — and confess that comparisons are odious.

 > Bel.
 There's this excuse, if it can he allowed,
 >
 > They to politeness never yet have bowed,